tonnydourado/packer-builder-docker-ssh/README.md

 ### TODO
 * Configure travis CI or any alternative to automatically test and build the code
-* Build and package it.
+* Build and package it
 * Create a project page, or something like that